ACES UG Research Scholars Program

 - Martha Desmond (Faculty Research Mentor)

-3rd Place - Effects of CXCL12 Inhibition/Activation on Cytokine Expression in the Developing Sheep Placenta
+Effects of CXCL12 Inhibition/Activation on Cytokine Expression in the Developing Sheep Placenta

 - Kassandra Valdez